 What happens next?

-- We will collect the food waste weekly on a separate compartment on the vehicle.
+We will collect the food waste in a small dedicated food waste collection vehicle.

 Keeping your caddy clean

 Using a liner in the kitchen caddy will keep both caddies clean but it is recommended that every few months they are washed out with warm soapy water.
 The water can be tipped down a drain (it's just like dirty washing up water).
 Caddies are dishwasher safe up to 60oC.

 Both caddies are lockable.
 Rotate the handle to the front of the caddy and it locks.
 This prevents pets and pests getting inside.

 What to put in the food waste caddy